Academic Building SC

 Lastly, in accord with the University mission, the physics program “welcomes men and women of all religious traditions and beliefs, and values opportunities for dialogue in the common search for truth.”

-Any questions related to PY courses lower than PY 100 should be directed to the Chemistry Department:
+Any questions related to Science and The Bible, and Basic Astronomy, should be directed to the Chemistry Department:

-Any questions related to PY courses higher than or equal to PY 100 should be directed to the corresponding instructor, or to:
+Any questions related to PY courses other than the above (Elements of Physics, General Physics I and II, First Half of General Physics I, etc) should be directed to the corresponding instructor, or to:

 Marlina Slamet, Ph.D.